The EM Board

 While the possibility of a terrorist incident in Madison County appears minimal, such activities may occur without warning.

 After a significant lull from 1987 to 1992, we have now seen a dramatic change in terrorist acts in the U.S. in terms of political inclination, methodology, and targeting.
 The bombings of the World Trade Center in New York City in 1993 and the Federal Building in Oklahoma City in 1995, as well as the attack on the World Trade Center and the Pentagon in 2001 have alarmingly ended the lull and placed our nation on alert.
-Also in 2001, there were mailings of letters tainted with anthrax to a few high profile locations in the U.S. Sadly, all of these acts demonstrate that the U.S. has joined the rest of the world in seeing terrorists targeting mass human casualties.
+Also in 2001, there were mailings of letters tainted with anthrax to a few high profile locations in the U.S. In the years following those incidents, numerous smaller scale acts of domestic and international terrorism have taken place.
+The incidents have taken place in churches, marathons, movie theaters, a night club, and concerts among other locations.
+Sadly, all of these acts demonstrate that the U.S. has joined the rest of the world in seeing terrorists targeting mass human casualties.
 International ethnic terrorist groups and domestic extremist groups claiming various causes have moved into today's terrorism picture.

-Tactics employed by terrorists include bombing (including the use of letter bombs, pipe bombs and fire bombs), the release of chemical and/or biological agents with the intention to maim or kill, kidnapping, assassination, hijacking, civil disobedience, arson, hostage taking, sabotage, extortion, and theft of funds and materials for political purposes.
+Tactics employed by terrorists include bombing (including the use of letter bombs, pipe bombs and fire bombs), mass shootings, the use of vehicles to strike pedestrians, the release of chemical and/or biological agents with the intention to maim or kill, kidnapping, assassination, hijacking, civil disobedience, arson, hostage taking, sabotage, extortion, and theft of funds and materials for political purposes.

 Terrorists tend to select targets which are accessible, vulnerable, critical, and have symbolic significance to the public.
 Striking these type targets result in having the intended political, psychological, and economic effects.
 Examples of such targets include military installations, government buildings and officials, corporate offices of defense contractors, major sources of energy (nuclear power plants, hydroelectric plants, steam plants, etc.) and other vital industries.